lockss/laaws-metadataextractor/README.md

 org.lockss.plugin.auContentFromWs.urlContentWs.timeoutValue=600
 org.lockss.plugin.auContentFromWs.urlContentWs.userName=the-correct-user

+### Getting Archival Unit contents from a REST web service
+To specify the properties of the REST web service used to get the URLs of an Archival Unit, add in config/lockss.opt the following options with the appropriate values:

+org.lockss.plugin.auContentFromWs.urlListWs.password=the-correct-password
+org.lockss.plugin.auContentFromWs.urlListWs.restServiceLocation=http://localhost:the-correct-port/repos/demorepo/artifacts?committed=false&auid={auid}
+org.lockss.plugin.auContentFromWs.urlListWs.timeoutValue=600
+org.lockss.plugin.auContentFromWs.urlListWs.userName=the-correct-user

+To specify the properties of the REST web service used to get the artifact properties of a URL, add in config/lockss.opt the following options with the appropriate values:

+org.lockss.plugin.auContentFromWs.urlArtifactWs.password=the-correct-password
+org.lockss.plugin.auContentFromWs.urlArtifactWs.restServiceLocation=http://localhost:the-correct-port/repos/demorepo/artifacts?committed=false&uri={uri}
+org.lockss.plugin.auContentFromWs.urlArtifactWs.timeoutValue=600
+org.lockss.plugin.auContentFromWs.urlArtifactWs.userName=the-correct-user

+To specify the properties of the REST web service used to get the content linked to a URL of an Archival Unit, add in config/lockss.opt the following options with the appropriate values:

+org.lockss.plugin.auContentFromWs.urlContentWs.password=the-correct-password
+org.lockss.plugin.auContentFromWs.urlContentWs.restServiceLocation=http://localhost:the-correct-port/repos/demorepo/artifacts/{artifactid}
+org.lockss.plugin.auContentFromWs.urlContentWs.timeoutValue=600
+org.lockss.plugin.auContentFromWs.urlContentWs.userName=the-correct-user

 ### Using another REST web service for metadata storage
-To use another REST web service to store the extracted metadata, instead of storing it in the configured database, add in ./lockss.opt the following options with the appropriate values:
+To use another REST web service to store the extracted metadata, instead of storing it in the configured database, add in config/lockss.opt the following options with the appropriate values:

-org.lockss.metadataManager.mdRest.serviceLocation=http://localhost:8889
+org.lockss.metadataManager.mdRest.serviceLocation=http://localhost:the-correct-port
 org.lockss.metadataManager.mdRest.timeoutValue=600
 org.lockss.metadataManager.mdRest.userName=the-correct-user
 org.lockss.metadataManager.mdRest.password=the-correct-password